zck/unit-test.arc/README.markdown

     arc> (run-suite math)

     Running suite math
+    math.this-will-fail failed: (+ 2 2) should be 3 but instead was 4
     math.this-will-pass passed!
-    math.this-will-fail failed: (+ 2 2) should be 3 but instead was 4
-    In math, 1 of 2 passed.
+    In suite math, 1 of 2 tests passed.

     Oh dear, 1 of 2 failed.
-    nil
+    (1 2)

 You can run multiple suites in `run-suite`, or call `run-suites`.
 They do the same thing.